Ashleighjg/Personal-Blog-Ashleigh/README.md

 ## Credits

-This webiste can be used by employers or employees that have need to be able to see employees along with there salaries in one place along with a salary average and random employee selection.
+This webiste can be used by anyone that wants to add content to this blog.

 Portions of this code is sourced from Github Student Repo